Compliance Obligations – Definition

 7. Management review of Compliance

 The results of the evaluation of compliance must be available during the management review.
-If management is to make a judgement of compliance, they must be given an overview of performance.
+If management is to make a judgment of compliance, they must be given an overview of performance.
 For top management, it is in any case important to know for which Compliance including legislation and regulations requirements is critical and/or insufficient and what measures need to be taken (if necessary) to improve compliance.
 The cause of any nonconformity is also investigated so as to formulate corrective action.

 Compliance Obligation in relationship to the other parts of the management system